-[Abovegroun]\2.2417023114334]
+[Abovegroun]2.2417023114334]

-File Name: F3\AbovegroundLiveTreeCarbon\2021.tif
+Data Source: F3 data outputs, Region 5, MARS Team File Name: F3 AbovegroundLiveTreeCarbon 2021.tif

 CARBON STABILITY

 Carbon stability is an important feature in carbon sequestration calculations because carbon turnover - high levels of loss, even if followed by high rates of sequestration - are not as ecologically beneficial as high residency rates for carbon and larger pool values, particularly when stored in large live trees which have many other ecological benefits.
 The carbon in dead biomass is considered a more unstable component of the carbon pool itself, and a potential destabilizing factor for the live carbon pool in fire-adapted forest ecosystems, especially where it exceeds certain thresholds (e.g., over 46 Mg (total biomass)/ha, Stephens et al., 2022).